femboyfin/dbdideas/survivor_perks.md

 ## [Red Herring](<https://deadbydaylight.wiki.gg/wiki/Red_Herring>) 📉 🗑️

-- No longer requires you to repair a Generator for a full second, instead appplying it's effects to the last generator you repaired
+- No longer requires you to repair a Generator for a full second, instead applying it's effects to the last generator you repaired
   - Makes the perk easier to activate, the 1-second delay was really unnecessary and having anything holding back a perk that's already this low caliber is not great.
 - Now uses an Activate Ability button to activate instead of entering a Locker
   - Enables the on-demand usage, making using it a pebble-esque stealth mechanic to buy a slight amount of time while making the get-away.